Gary Green (conductor): Career

-Green holds a B.M. degree from Boise State University and an M.M. degree from the University of Idaho.
-He formerly conducted the University of Connecticut's Symphony Band, Wind Ensemble, and Marching Band.
-Green also was director of bands at University High School in Spokane, Washington, one of the most widely respected band programs in the nation.
+In February 2006, Green conducted the East Coast Premiere of David Maslanka's Mass after the composer's 2005 revision, which was performed by the University of Miami School of Music's Frost Wind Ensemble, Choral Union, and Miami Children's Chorus, featuring soloists Janice Chandler-Eteme, soprano and Jeffrey Morrissey, baritone.
+On 29 March 2007, Green premiered Rouse's Wolf Rounds at Carnegie Hall in New York with the University of Miami-Frost Wind Ensemble.

 Throughout his career, Green has received numerous honors and awards.
-His recent conducting activities include events in Florida, Texas, Connecticut, Kansas, Maryland, Georgia, Utah, Virginia, Washington, and others.
-In addition, he has conducted all state, regional, national, and international honor bands, most notably in Taipei, Taiwan.
+His conducting activities include events in Florida, Texas, Connecticut, Kansas, Maryland, Georgia, Utah, Virginia, and Washington.
+In addition, he has conducted all state, regional, national, and international honor bands, including in Taipei, Taiwan.